SergeyPetrakov/Bayesian-ML-project/README.md

 Since T5 model was taken from Hugging Face one can easily quickstart.
 "Run all" notebooks for uncertainty experiments are available.
-For single models:
+For single models: ```CLEAR_SINGLE_MODEL_UE_T5.ipynb``` For ensemble models: ```CLEAR_MC_DROPOUT_UE_T5.ipynb```

-For ensemble models: ```CLEAR_MC_DROPOUT_UE_T5.ipynb```
+Since some operations require significant amount of time even with GPU file

-Some experiments available in jupyter notebooks, that starts with `QA`.
+Some additional experiments available in jupyter notebooks, that starts with `QA`.

 You can reproduce experiments with examples from jupyter notebooks.
 Results of sinlge model uncertainty experiments (Maxprob, Delta, Entropy) are available in `16_11_2022_baseline_acc_single_uncertainty.pptx`.